isc-projects/bind9/doc/dev/style.md

 closing brace should be the only thing on the line, unless it's part of an else clause.

-Generally speaking, when a control statement (e.g., `if`, `for` or `while`) has only a single action associated with it, then no bracing is used around the statement.
-Exceptions include when the compiler would complain about an ambiguous else clause, or when extra bracing improves readability or safety.
+If a controlling statement (e.g., `if`, `while`, or `for`) or a function header at the start of a block of code is all on one line, then the opening brace should at the end of that line.
+If the controlling statement occupies multiple lines, then the opening brace should be on the next line by itself.

+Historically, when a controlling statement such as `if` or `else` had only a single action associated with it, then BIND style specified that no bracing was to used around that action.
+This has been revised: in newly added code, braces are now preferred around all control statement code blocks.
+Note that legacy code has not yet been udpated to adhere to this.

 Good: